Belize

 After the tour was over, I was once again left to mind my own business back in Caye Caulker.
 And business to mind I had plenty of.
 I wanted to chill some more at Iguana Reef, having fallen in love with the place ever since I first set foot there.

-He introduced himself as Roy, and shortly after, as the owner of one of the fanciest resorts on the island.
-He asked me where I was staying and the second I mentioned the name, he kinda winced.
-“Come stay at my place, I’ll book you in for a suite, all for free of course!”.
-“Uhm, what?”
-I went again.
-Pretty sure by then, he must have thought those two words made up like 75% of my vocabulary.
+Pretty sure by then, he must’ve thought those two words made up like 75% of my vocabulary.
 “Come, I won’t take no for an answer!” he insisted.
 “You know you can’t buy me, right?”
 I retorted, swatting away all my previous hopes and dreams of marrying rich.
-To that he said that kindness is akin to an ethos, that he’d been brought up to ‘pay it forward’ and that he does this all the time.
+To that, he said that kindness is akin to an ethos, that he’d been brought up to pay it forward, and that he does this all the time.
 I couldn’t seriously accept his offer.
 I had my accommodation all set and paid for – it’d be such a waste!
 Plus, I don’t like to change my plans on a whim.

-He showed me some photos of his resort and suddenly the ‘don’t wanna change my plans’ card seemed very flimsy.
-“It’s low season so I’ve got plenty of free rooms” he asserted.
+He showed me some photos of his resort, and suddenly the don’t wanna change my plans card seemed very flimsy.
+“It’s low season, so I’ve got plenty of free rooms,” he asserted.
 I told him I’d think about it, mostly to get him off my back.
 He then introduced me to some of his friends, whom he referred to as family.
 They all commended him for being so brave and for walking up to me, and commended me for being so handsome.
 Again, what the hell was happening?!
 I’m a solid 6.5 on most days, and during my travels, I felt like I had devolved to a 4.8 – especially with my now unruly, Israeli-like hair!

 Feelings?

 The more he spoke, the more I grew interested in him.
-Roy, a Belizean through and through, was born in the city of Placencia, down south in the mainland.
-He had been a teacher, a bank manager, a political campaign manager and now, he had come to Caye Caulker on a new venture as a resort manager.
+Roy, a Belizean through and through, was born in the city of Placencia, down south on the mainland.
+He had been a teacher, a bank manager, a political campaign manager – and now, he had come to Caye Caulker on a new venture as a resort manager.

-He had seven siblings from his mother’s side and another seven from his father’s, with whom he has a close relationship.
-One of his oldest brothers, a father figure to Ken, had died in a terrible motor vehicle accident fifteen years previously – something which affects him deeply to this day.
-After a couple of drinks and some small talk, I remember thinking to myself that it had been way too long since I had felt that comfortable with someone, since I had felt so seen!
+After a couple of drinks and some small talk, I remember thinking to myself that it had been way too long since I had felt that comfortable with someone – since I had felt so seen!
 I knew my time in Caye Caulker would be very limited, but still, I weighed the odds and decided to go for it.
-I told him I’d move out of my humble abode and into his fancy one – on one condition.
-That this wouldn’t, in any way, shape, or form, mean that I was either selling myself or using him.
-I had everything already sorted out after all!
+I told him I’d move out of my humble abode and into his fancy one – on one condition: that this wouldn’t, in any way, shape, or form, mean that I was either selling myself or using him.
+I had everything already sorted out, after all!

 Stay wild,